taikoxyz/taiko-mono/packages/protocol/README.md

 };
 ```

-Then, execute the generation script:
+Then, compile the layer 2 contracts and execute a script:

 ```sh
 pnpm compile:l2 && pnpm genesis:gen config.js
 ```

-The script will output two JSON files under `./deployments`:
+The script will output two JSON files under `./test/genesis/data/`:

 - `l2_genesis_alloc.json`: the `alloc` field which will be used in L2 genesis JSON file
 - `l2_genesis_storage_layout.json`: the storage layout of those pre-deployed contracts

-## Using Foundry

-This project also integrates with Foundry for building and testing contracts.

-- To compile using foundry: `forge build` or `pnpm compile`
-- To run foundry tests: `forge test --gas-report -vvv` or `pnpm test:foundry`

-## Generating and Running the L2 Genesis Block

-The generation of the L2 genesis block and obtaining its hash involves a series of steps, including constructing the genesis JSON, followed by the actual generation and retrieval of the genesis block hash.
-A test can be executed to comprehend this process.

-### Testing Genesis Block Creation

-To understand how the `genesis.json` is built from deployment files and how to generate the genesis block and its hash, you can use the `genesis:test` command.
-This test serves as a learning tool:
+You can output the dummy genesis block by running the following command:

 ```sh
 pnpm genesis:test
 ```

-This test, defined in `./genesis/generate_genesis.test.sh`, compiles the contracts, generates the genesis JSON, and initiates a Geth node using Docker to simulate the deployment of the genesis block.
+This test, defined in `./test/genesis/genesis.test.sh`, compiles the contracts, generates the genesis JSON, and initiates a Geth node using Docker to simulate the deployment of the genesis block.
 Reviewing this script and its output can help you grasp the steps required to create and initiate a genesis block for the Taiko Protocol.

+If this process is unclear to you, please reach out to us on [Discord](https://discord.gg/taiko) or [GitHub](https://github.com/taikoxyz/taiko-mono/issues).

-### Generating the Actual Genesis Block
+### Generating Actual Genesis Block

 After understanding the process from the test, proceed to generate the actual `genesis.json` and the genesis block:

-1. **Build the Genesis JSON:** Use the information learned from the `genesis:test` to build the `genesis.json` file from the files in the `/deployments/` directory.
-The `generate_genesis.test.sh` script contains the necessary commands to create this file.
+1. **Build the Genesis JSON:** Use the information learned from the `genesis:test` to build the `genesis.json` file from data files in `./test/genesis/data/` directory.
+The `./test/genesis/genesis.test.sh` script contains the necessary commands to create this file.

 2. **Run Geth to Generate the Genesis Block:** You can use Geth to initialize and run a private network with the genesis block.
 You can start Geth with the following commands: